Purpose

 You must have the

-system privilege.
+CREATEANYINDEXsystem privilege.

-system privilege or space quota on the tablespaces to contain the index or index partitions.To create a domain index in your own schema, in addition to the prerequisites for creating a conventional index, you must also have the
+CREATE ANY INDEX system privilege.
+Also, the owner of the schema to contain the index must have either the UNLIMITED TABLESPACE system privilege or space quota on the tablespaces to contain the index or index partitions.To create a domain index in your own schema, in addition to the prerequisites for creating a conventional index, you must also have the

 EXECUTE